w3f/Grants-Program/applications/graviton.md

 This temporary solution will be an infrastructure for building gateway and single sided liquidity AMM service for wrapped tokens.
 This temporary solution will work untill Kusama/Polka chains will start supporting parachains in mainnets.

-When it will become possible we'll make a hardfork of gravity-substrate-chain to change consensus and validators making this chain as a parachain of Kusama/Polka networks ("gravity-substrate-chain -> gravity-parachain" migration).
+When it will become possible we'll make a hardfork of gravity-substrate-chain to change consensus and validators making this chain as a parachain of Kusama/Polka networks ("gravity-substrate-chain -> gravity-parachain" (GSC -> GPC) migration).

 Even before mainnet launch we'll make this migration in testnet.